cmmid/cmmid.github.io/topics/covid19/_posts/2020-05-25-tracing-network-local.md

 <img src="figures/tracing_network_local.png" alt="Network epidemics" style="max-width:600px; margin: auto; width:100%;" />

 _Epidemic model predictions of outbreak size and number of people isolated/quarantined under different non-pharmaceutical intervention scenarios in the Haslemere network.
-A) Cumulative number of cases, number of people isolated per day, and number of people quarantined per day under each scenario.
+A cumulative number of cases, number of people isolated, and number of people quarantined at a given point in time under each scenario.
 Lines and shaded areas represent median and interquartile range from 1000 simulations.
-B) Example networks from a single simulation of each scenario at day 20 of the outbreak._
+B Example networks from a single simulation of each scenario at day 20 of the outbreak._

 **[Read the full preprint here](reports/2020_07_01_firth_et_al_manuscript.pdf) and the accompanying [supporting information here](reports/2020_07_01_firth_et_al_SI.pdf).**